andersbogsnes/ml_tooling/docs/quickstart.rst

-.. py:currentmodule:: ml_tooling.baseclass.BaseClassModel
+.. py:currentmodule:: ml_tooling.baseclass.ModelData
 .. _quickstart:

 Quickstart
 ==========
-ML Tooling requires you to create your own DataModel inheriting from BaseClassModel.
+ML Tooling requires you to create your own DataModel inheriting from ModelData.
 You have to define two methods in your class:

 * :meth:`get_training_data`